kayakiranh/.NET-FacePlusPlus-V3-/README.md

         ////for web form/mvc

 5 - Set as start choosen project and start.
+6 - All layers use/need FacePP.Service layer.
+If doesnt necessary dont hand ApiService.cs

 # Missing :
 I dont store any data about api(mssql, mysql, xml, json, sqllite...) so some services use api more than normal.